 Hoboken Jingle Bell 5K & 1 Mile Fun Run

 Put on your Santa suit and lace up your elf shoes.
-It’s time to sprinkle some holiday cheer and support for the Hoboken Center Food Bank.
+It’s time to sprinkle some holiday cheer.
 All runners will receive a Santa Suit that they can wear on race day.
 And if you do not want to run the 5K, you can join the 1-Mile Fun Run.

 Asbury Park Polar Bear Races